astralfrontier/peppermile.org/src/grand-adventure.md

 Players have fictional license over their own characters, and over whatever parts of the game world the MC permits, but do not have license to narrate for other players' characters without their permission.

+Fictional license has some overlap with some peoples' definition of "player agency": how much you're allowed to say, and how much of it will be treated as "real" by the other players.
+Like "canon" in TV or movie franchises, this can sometimes be hard to pin down.
+{.directors-cut}

 ### How to be the MC